prgreen/prgreen.github.io/source/_posts/2013-09-30-the-bouncing-dvd-logo-explained.markdown

 categories: Math
 ---

-Many people seem to experience great satisfaction watching their DVD player screensaver on their TV, looking forward to the moment where the logo hits a corner perfectly.
+Many people seem to experience great satisfaction watching their DVD player screensaver on their TV, looking forward to the moment when the logo hits a corner perfectly.

 I don't judge, because it's actually fascinating, from a mathematical point of view.